truemagic-coder/solana-agent-bot/README.md

 ## Solana Agent Bot

+**Solana Privacy Hack (Privacy Payment Track) submission**

+This project is built for the Solana Privacy Hack hackathon (https://solana.com/privacyhack) and focuses on private payments using Privacy Cash and Helius.
+It supports private transfers for the privacy payment flow, including payment links and QR codes, while using Helius as the RPC for privacy payments.
+For non-private payments, it also integrates Helius webhooks for transfer notifications.
+A demo video will be added here soon.

 FastAPI backend and Telegram bot for Solana Agent.
 The production Telegram bot is deployed at https://t.me/solana_agent_bot.

 ### What this repo includes